DominikN/docs_new/docs/tutorials/other-tutorials/husarnet-cyclone-dds.md

 ## Install Cyclone DDS middleware:

 Default DDS implementation used in ROS2 Dashing is RMW FastRTPS.
-We will replace that by Eclopse Cyclone DDS, by executing the following commands in the terminal:
+We will replace that by Eclipse Cyclone DDS, by executing the following commands in the terminal:

 ```
 cd ros2_ws/src